kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 [EPL 1.0]---backed up by contributor license agreements---[Apache CLAs] and [Eclipse CLAs]---to collect rights from contributors.
-Collecting copyright ownership in one place is even more important under "copyleft" licenses like the GPL, which rely on enforcement by copyright owners to enforce license conditions that promote software-freedom values.
+Collecting copyright ownership in one place is even more important under "copyleft" licenses like the GPL, which rely on copyright owners to enforce license conditions to promote software-freedom values.

 [BSD-4-Clause]: http://spdx.org/licenses/BSD-4-Clause